avanco/UGCNormal/README.md

 # UGCNormal

 This is a normalizer tool for user-generated content (Brazilian Portuguese).
 You can use it as a service, look at [ugcnormal_interface](https://github.com/thiagootuler/ugcnormal_interface).
+Also consider using this dockerized service of UGCNormal features [ugcnormal-microservice](https://github.com/staticdev/ugcnormal-microservice).

 ```